cncf/tag-contributor-strategy/website/content/about/working-groups/deaf-and-hard-of-hearing.md

 {{% blocks/section color="dark" %}}

-The CNCF Deaf and Hard of Hearing (deaf/hoh) initiative aims to empower and include individuals who are deaf or hard of hearing in the cloud native and open source communities.
+The CNCF Deaf and Hard of Hearing (deaf/hoh) working group aims to empower and include individuals who are deaf or hard of hearing in the cloud native and open source communities.
 Our group's mission is to create a supportive and inclusive environment within the cloud native and open source community.

 {{% /blocks/section %}}